Amertz08/learnde/README.md

 ## Tasks

-1. From a base OS image build a Docker image that runs Spark in standalone mode.
+1. From a base OS image build a Docker image that runs Spark in standalone mode
 1. Setup a second container running Nginx to forward the Master and Worker UI (use Docker Compose)
-1. Enable SSL for Nginx container via certbot`
+1. Enable SSL for Nginx container via certbot
+1. Setup a 3rd container to run a Jupyter notebook
+1. Setup Jupyter notebook container to use Spark as backend